KelvinHere/Yoga_Milestone_4/testing.md

     - Renders `basket/basket.html` which shows all items currently in users basket (sessions)

 - **Error and Invalid request handling**
-    - Users who are not logged in are redirected to sign in page
+    - Accesing while logged out redirectes to the sign in page

 2. **add_to_basket**
 - **Valid requests**
     - Adds an item to the session basket

 - **Error and Invalid request handling**
-    - Users who are not logged in are redirected to sign in page
+    - Accesing while logged out redirectes to the sign in page
     - Users who try a GET request are redirected to the home page with the error "Invalid request, please select lessons from the lessons page"
     - Users who post incorrect POST data are redirected to the home page with the error "Invalid request, please select lessons from the lessons page"
     - If a lesson_id is invalid users will be redirected to the home page with the error "Invalid lesson, please select lessons from the lessons page"